-Dr. Veronica Pendleton, Director of Education Services
+Dr. Veronica Pendleton, Director of Educational Services

-Interim Director of Education Services
+About the Director of Educational Services

 Dr. Veronica Pendleton is a highly-regarded educator with 22 years of experience that spans from the classroom to administration.
 She is well respected amongst her students and peers for her compassionate and innovative methods in education.
 Currently, Dr. Pendleton serves as the Director of Educational Services with the Banning Unified School District where she provides essential instructional leadership to support the district’s vision of preparing, inspiring, and educating students so they may successfully compete in a global society.